Section-A (1 mark each)

-(a) Can a flowering plant in Mumbai be pollinated by pollen grains of same species growing in New Delhi?
+(a) Can a flowering plant in Mumbai be pollinated by pollen grains of the same species growing in New Delhi?
 Provide explanations for your answer.

 - This is possible by Artificial Hybridization.
-Here, pollen grain of one flower is introduced on the stigma of another flower artificially.
+Here, the pollen grain of one flower is introduced on the stigma of another flower artificially.
 But they should be self-compatible

 Q.12.
 Both Haemophilia and Thalassemia are blood-related disorders in humans.
-Write their causes and difference between the two.
+Write their causes and the difference between the two.
 Name the category of genetic disorder they both come under.

 A.12.
 Both Haemophilia and Thalassemia are Mendelian disorders.